tobiasbriones/blog/math/pi-day-2023-03-14/index.md

 proved that it's impossible to "square" the circle by a ruler-and-compass construction [3].

+Math enables us to create from fundamentally abstract concepts like axioms and I devised the concept of mapping it $$1:1$$ to the virtual universe of software via *mathematical software*, and today (2023/03/14) is the glorious day of $$\pi$$ in which I take the opportunity to get inspired and celebrate it.

 ## References

 [1] Mendelson, E. (2015).
 Introduction to Mathematical Logic.
 CRC Press.